usamakhangt4/YOLOPv2-Studio/README.md

 ## Example Usage

 1. Start the web server
-2. Upload or select an image
+2. Select one of the input methods (upload an image, select demo image, or use camera)
-3. Toggle detection options
+3. Adjust detection options using the toggles and sliders
-4. Click "Process Image"
+4. For camera input, use the Start/Stop buttons to control processing
 5. View the results with detected objects, drivable areas, and lane lines

 ## License

-[Specify your license here]
+Based on [YOLOPv2](https://github.com/CAIC-AD/YOLOPv2) developed by CAIC-AD